benofben/the_intelligent_property_investor/chapters/1 - 5203 Pershing.md

 # 1 - 5203 Pershing

+"He who fight and run away live to fight another day." -Bob Marley, The Heathen

 I moved around a lot early in my career.
 After finishing school in Colorado, I was lucky enough to land a job at a startup through a combination of family connections and upfront work for free.
 TrakWell had headquarters in Minneapolis, but allowed me to work from Seattle.

 I picked Seattle because of the coffee shops.
 Growing up near the Trident in Boulder had turned me on to coffee shops.
 Seattle cemented my affection for coffee shops and the neighborhoods they inhabit.
 At the time my Seattle favorites were Bauhaus, Zeitgeist, Victrola and Joe Bar.